Why Are They So Fabulous?

 Eden Valley-based, there is a focus on making modern wines from the amazing ancient soils of the Barossa.

-At the winemaking helm now at Irvine is the epic #winechick Rebekah Richardson, weaving the same magic she brought to xx and xx.
+At the winemaking helm now at Irvine is the epic #winechick Rebekah Richardson, weaving the same magic she brought to many businesses both domestically and internationally over her twenty plus year career as a winemaker.

-While there is no cellar door, you can take a self guided drive by tour of their historic vineyards using the handy map on their website.
+While there is no cellar door, you can take a self guided drive by tour of their historic vineyards using the handy map on their website, or call ahead and see if you can organize a tasting with Beck.

 Which Wines Should I Try?